lcouper/RprogrammingCourse/Week5/README.md

 1) The R script you used when analyzing the dataset
 2) A brief (one page or less) write-up of your work including:
 - a description of the dataset you chose
-- what analysis you did and why
+- what analysis you did and why, mentioning any key packages used
 - at least one plot from your analysis

 For example for item 2: